isometry/terraform-provider-keychain/README.md

 # Terraform Keychain Provider

-A trivial Terraform provider exposing passwords from the macOS Keychain.
+A simple Terraform provider for passwords in the macOS Keychain.

 ## Usage